erdg/lol-picolisp/EXPLAIN.md

 With all the pieces of our new closure / object oriented programming system in place, we're ready to build a toy language.

 ### LOLFORTH
-Unfortunately, I'm not going to explain the LOLFORTH implementation as thoroughly as the previous code.
+I'm not going to explain the LOLFORTH implementation as thoroughly as the previous code.
 The final chapter of [Let Over Lambda](https://letoverlambda.com/) is just that.
 If you've enjoyed this so far, consider buying Doug's Book.
 It's super cool.

-I'll leave you with a teaser quote that offers a brief explanation of the forth programming language.
-The text has been [tweaked] as needed to reflect the PicoLisp version we are discussing here.
+Here's a brief explanation of the forth programming language.

 > One of the characteristic features of forth is its direct access to the stack data structures used by your program both to pass parameters to subroutines and to keep track of your execution because - unlike most programming languages - it separates these two uses of the stack data structure into two stacks you can fool with.
 In a typical C implementation, the parameters of a function call and its so-called _return address_ are stored it a single, variable-sized _stack frame_ for every function invocation.
 In forth, they are two different stacks called the parameter stack and the return stack, which are represented as our abstract registers `pstack` and `rstack`.
-We use the  PicoLisp functions `push` and `pop`, meaning these stacks are implemented with cons cell linked lists [...].
+We use the  [PicoLisp functions] `push` and `pop`, meaning these stacks are implemented with cons cell linked lists [...].
 >
 > The abstract register `pc` is an abbreviation for _program counter_, a pointer to the code we are currently executing. [...]
 >